SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/device-protocols.md

 Specify the following parameters (all mandatory):

-- Severity - one of CRITICAL, MAJOR, MINOR, WARNING
+- Severity: one of CRITICAL, MAJOR, MINOR, WARNING
 - Type
-- Status - one of ACTIVE, ACKNOWLEDGED, CLEARED
+- Status: one of ACTIVE, ACKNOWLEDGED, CLEARED
 - Text

 **Send Event**